-The name displays on the calc method form, and tells the user what value is being specified.
+The name displays in the Calc Method Variables dialog, and tells the user what value is being specified.
 The name can be just a term ("Account") or it can be an instructive phrase ("Select an account").

 - 6. In the Type box, select the type of variable. - String: The user can enter any string value. - Integer: The user can enter any whole number. - Decimal: The user can enter any numeric value, including decimals. - List: The user can select any item in a defined list.
 List values are presented to the user in a drop-down list. - Grid: The user can select any item from a specified table column (for example, ACCT.ACCT to select from a list of accounts).
-Column values are presented in the Choose Value dialog, using a searchable grid.

-- Related Column Value: This variable type is not presented to the user.
+Column values are presented in the Choose Value dialog, using a searchable grid. - Related Column Value: This variable type is not presented to the user.
 It is used to return a related column value for a parent Grid variable, so that the value can be referenced within the calc method.
-The Related Column Value variable must be placed underneath its parent Grid variable.
-For more information, see Returning related column values into calc methods. - GUID: This variable type is not presented to the user.
-It generates a globally unique identifier (GUID) and places it into the designated location when the calc method is inserted.
-For more information, see Generating a unique ID when inserting a calc method. - 7.
+The Related Column Value variable must be placed underneath its parent Grid variable. - GUID: This variable type is not presented to the user.
+It generates a globally unique identifier (GUID) and places it into the designated location when the calc method is inserted. - 7.
 If the variable type is List or Grid, define the list of allowed variable values.